 Beauty, or the search for beauty, is an intrinsic part of the human condition.
 It’s also true that sometimes we are more interested in the notion of the grotesque or the ugly, but that’s alright because, by contrast, we’re also talking about beauty.Interview with Jauma Plensa.
 By Montse Serra.
 2015.

 Another of his major concerns is that the art connects with the community in which it is displayed.
 Implied in his desire to connect with the community is that his work does not become an eyesore.
 And this seems to help motivate his concern for beauty.

 Art creates the link that humanises the space, because it gives scale to the human being.
 Art in a public space once again has a leading role to play, because of the need to give people the tools to feel like people again, because architecture has lost its essential purpose of embracing people.
 We should go back to a more human form of architecture.Interview with Jauma Plensa.
 By Montse Serra.
 2015.

-Click this link to read the whole interview in Barcelona Metropolis.
+Read the whole interview by Monte Serra in Barcelona Metropolis.